WilliamsPanLab/PsychedProps/README.md

   NMF script 4: this script just takes the derived solution and converts it to connectome workbench style file formats (giftis).
 Simple as.
 Here's [the script](/oak/stanford/groups/leanew1/users/apines/scripts/OpFl_CDys/scripts/NMF/Step_4_Extract_Group_Atlas.m).

+- Downsampling to fs4
 Downsampling the NMF solution to fsaverage4 for optical flow: this step is likely familiar by this point.
 To downsample fsaverage5 resolution networks to fsaverage4, use [this script](/oak/stanford/groups/leanew1/users/apines/scripts/OpFl_CDys/scripts/NMF/DS_surf_Networks_fs5tofs4.sh).

+- func.gii to .mat
 The last step is to convert this brainmap back into a plain ol' matrix.
 This makes matlab less fussy down the road when loading it back in.
 You can use this [script](/oak/stanford/groups/leanew1/users/apines/scripts/OpFl_CDys/scripts/NMF/Netgiis_2_mat.m)

-- **1C.III** Mouse NMF: algorithm alterations, extra scans, NMF parameters NMF script 1
+- **1D** Mouse NMF: algorithm alterations, extra scans, NMF parameters NMF script 1
   NMF script 2
   NMF script 3